 Wattamolla also has great facilities such as parking areas, a huge picnic field with BBQs and a toilet and shower block.
-While this may be a very popular weekend family destination, the area is so big that it never really feels very crowded.
+While this may be a very popular weekend family destination, the area is so big that there is always enough space for everyone.

 7. Reef Beach, Dobroyd Head

 Reef Beach is a very small strip of sand at Dobroyd Head, boasting scenic views of Sydney’s North Harbour and Manly Cove on the opposite side.
 A wooden walkway just behind the beach forms part of the Spit Bridge to Manly walk.

 Reef Beach used to be a popular nude beach in the 1970’s and 1980’s, but nude bathing has been prohibited since 1993.

 8. Kutti Beach, Vaucluse

 The best thing about Kutti Beach is that most people can’t find it apart from the locals.
 Quietly hidden away between Parsley Bay Reserve and Watsons Bay, Kutti Beach can be really hard to find.
 Until now that is…